Virtual Legal Assistant vs. Paralegal: A Detailed Comparison

 What is the cost difference between hiring a virtual legal assistant and a virtual paralegal assistant?

-Virtual legal assistants generally have a lower hourly rate due to their administrative focus, making them more cost-effective.
+Virtual legal assistants typically charge a lower hourly rate because of their administrative focus, making them more cost-effective.
 Virtual paralegal assistants may charge more due to their specialized legal expertise.

 Do virtual assistants need certifications or degrees in their field?